microsoft/codetour/README.md

 Additionally, the tree view will display the tour currently being [recorded](#authoring-tours), which makes it easy to track your status while in the process of creating a new tour.

-> The tree view is automatically kept up to date, as you add/edit/delete tours within the current workspace.
+> The tree view is automatically kept up-to-date, as you add/edit/delete tours within the current workspace.
 So feel free to [record](#authoring-tours) and/or edit tours, and then navigate them when done.

 ## Status Bar

-In addition to the `CodeTour` tree view, this extension also contributes a new status bar item called `Start CodeTour` to your status bar.
+In addition to the `CodeTour` tree view, the CodeTour extension also contributes a new status bar item called `Start CodeTour` to your status bar.
 It's only visible when the current workspace has one or more tours, and when clicked, it allows you to select a tour and then begin navigating it.

 While you're within a tour, the status bar will update to show the title and step of the current tour.
-When clicked, it will open the file/line of the current tour step, which allows you to open other files while taking a tour, and then resumse the tour when ready.
+When clicked, it will open the file/line of the current tour step, which allows you to open other files while taking a tour, and then resume the tour when ready.
 Once you end the current tour, the status bar will transition back to displaying the `Start CodeTour` button.

-> If you don't want this status bar item, simply right-click it and select `Hide CodeTour (Extension)`.
+> If you don't want to display the status bar item, simply right-click it and select `Hide CodeTour (Extension)`.

 ## Contributed Commands